jie108/dagbagM/README.md

 ## Contributions

-If you find small bugs, larger issues, or have suggestions, please email the maintainer at <shrabanti.chowdhury@mssm.edu> or <weiping.ma@mssm.edu>.
+If you find small bugs, larger issues, or have suggestions, please email the maintainer at <jiepeng108@gmail.com>.
 Contributions (via pull requests or otherwise) are welcome.